apache/yunikorn-site/docs/api/scheduler.md

 **Content examples**

-The output of this REST query can be rather large and it is a combination of those which have already been demonstrated.
+The output of this REST query can be rather large, and it is a combination of those which have already been demonstrated.

+The `RMDiagnostics` shows the content of the K8Shim cache.
+The exact content is version dependent and has not stabilised.
+The current content shows the cached objects:
+* nodes
+* pods
+* priorityClasses
+* schedulingState (pod status)

 ### Failure response